You can count on all of ATI’s products to feature the following:

 ATI has strong reinsurance treaties that enable us to take risks up to US$45 million without having to tap into the reinsurance market.
 However, through our risk management framework, we may face restrictions on our exposure for a specific country or off-taker.
 Any foreseeable issues will always be shared with our clients at every stage in a very transparent way.

-For renewable energy projects, we have access to the Africa Energy Guarantee Fund, which significantly extends our capacity for renewable energy projects that are eligible under the SE4All initiative.
+For renewable energy projects, we have access to the Africa Energy Guarantee Facility, which significantly extends our capacity for renewable energy projects that are eligible under the SE4All initiative.

 For larger transactions and longer tenors, ATI will always consider how the environmental and social impacts of a project have been evaluated and mitigated.
 We prefer projects that follow the IFC performance standards.
 We usually become involved after these studies have been concluded, and our main role is to validate the work that has already been done.
 As such, this should not cause any additional delays in the underwriting.